Kroc/v80/bin/wla-dx/README.txt

 ".INDEX 8"
 ==========

-Forces WLA to override the index ("X"/"Y") register size given with "SEP"/"REP". ".INDEX" doesn’t produce any code, it only affects the way WLA interprets the immediate values ("8" for 8 bit operands, "16" for 16 bit operands) for opcodes dealing with the index registers.
+Forces WLA to override the index ("X" / "Y") register size given with "SEP" / "REP". ".INDEX" doesn’t produce any code, it only affects the way WLA interprets the immediate values ("8" for 8 bit operands, "16" for 16 bit operands) for opcodes dealing with the index registers.